AvaProtocol/OAK-docs/_docs/company-overview.md

 date: 2022-02-05
 ---

 [__OAK Network__](https://oak.tech) is Web3’s hub for cross-chain automation, enabling multi-chain apps to schedule and automate any substrate extrinsic or EVM smart contract function.
-OAK is built to deliver trustless automation, dedicating its block space and optimizing gas to store, trigger, and execute transactions to connected blockchains.
+Ava Protocol is built to deliver trustless automation, dedicating its block space and optimizing gas to store, trigger, and execute transactions to connected blockchains.

-OAK’s automation combines off-chain data streams with event-driven execution to automatically execute any transaction or smart contract function.
-Cross-consensus messaging (XCM) enables OAK to not only automate transactions on OAK, but also on any connected blockchains without tokens or private keys ever touching OAK.
-OAK’s trustless automation unlocks rich user experiences including scheduled and recurring payments, stable-cost-averaging, stop loss orders, and automatically-compounding rewards for staking, liquidity pool participants, and money market deposits.
+Ava Protocol’s automation combines off-chain data streams with event-driven execution to automatically execute any transaction or smart contract function.
+Cross-consensus messaging (XCM) enables Ava Protocol to not only automate transactions on Ava Protocol, but also on any connected blockchains without tokens or private keys ever touching Ava Protocol.
+Ava Protocol’s trustless automation unlocks rich user experiences including scheduled and recurring payments, stable-cost-averaging, stop loss orders, and automatically-compounding rewards for staking, liquidity pool participants, and money market deposits.

-As a layer one blockchain, OAK provides automation infrastructure that enables decentralized applications to automate single or recurring transactions using a simple “if this” condition and “then that” transaction instruction.
+As a layer one blockchain, Ava Protocol provides automation infrastructure that enables decentralized applications to automate single or recurring transactions using a simple “if this” condition and “then that” transaction instruction.

 ![oak_event_driven](../../assets/img/oak-event-driven.png)